Checklist of auditory processing disorder symptoms.

 Auditory Processing Problems in Children By Age

 Many children experience occasional learning and behavior issues.
-However, if a child displays difficulties consistently, a starting point would be to consider if auditory processing problems are responsible.
+However, if a child displays difficulties consistently, a starting point would be to consider if auditory processing disorder is responsible.

 Central auditory processing disorder symptoms vary by age, making the checklist of signs of auditory processing dysfunction below more helpful than a general list.